beije/tumblr-tags/readme.md

 var tagFetcher = new window.TumblrTags(username);

 // Hook in to the ready event.
-// The anonomous function will be fired when all the tags are fetched. tagFetcher.on(
+// The anonymous function will be fired when all the tags are fetched. tagFetcher.on(
 	'ready',
 	function(tags){
 		// Do something with the tags
 		console.log(tags);
 	}
 );

 // Load posts